Ignitarium-Renesas/rzv_ai_apps/10_Driver_monitoring_system/README.md

    su
    ```
    This is because when you run an application from a weston-terminal, you are switched to the "weston" user, which does not have permission to run the /dev/xxx device used in the application.<br>
-   And you need the permission to set Media Control commands as well when you use the MIPI camera.
+   In addition, permission is also required to run the Media Control commands when using a MIPI camera.
-3. If you use the MIPI camera, please enter commands below for Media Control settings.
+3. If you use a MIPI camera, please enter commands below for Media Control settings.
    ```sh
    /root/gstreamer_cam_test_CAM0_CN7.sh 640x480
    ```